-Short Beach, (Yarmouth County) Nova Scotia, Canada - 2007-2017
+Short Beach, (Yarmouth County) Nova Scotia, Canada - 2007-2019

 |Growing Old and Suddenly Senior: Maturing with Dignity and Grace

 |Dawn Cove Abbey

-Roadside Assistance For Your Journey Through Life
+"Roadside Assistance" For Your Journey Through Life

 - Dedicated to helping people return (and maintain)

 From the eBook: "One!
 The Journey hOMe",

 Questions and comments welcomed.